Back to blog

 Is Sitebulb worth it in 2026?

 Sitebulb is worth it if you need visual audit reports, prioritized recommendations with explanations, and accessibility auditing.
 The desktop Pro plan at ~$35/month is competitively priced.
-However, if you need cloud-based automated auditing, CrawlRaven ($49/month) or Screaming Frog (£199/year) may offer better value depending on your needs.
+However, if you need cloud-based automated auditing, CrawlRaven ($49 at launch) or Screaming Frog (£199/year) may offer better value depending on your needs.

 What are the best Sitebulb alternatives?

-The best Sitebulb alternatives are CrawlRaven ($49/month for cloud-based automated auditing with white-label reports), Screaming Frog (£199/year for budget-friendly desktop crawling), Ahrefs ($129+/month for all-in-one SEO with site audit), and Lumar (custom pricing for enterprise-scale cloud crawling).
+The best Sitebulb alternatives are CrawlRaven ($49 at launch for cloud-based automated auditing; white-label reports on the $99 launch tier), Screaming Frog (£199/year for budget-friendly desktop crawling), Ahrefs ($129+/month for all-in-one SEO with site audit), and Lumar (custom pricing for enterprise-scale cloud crawling).

 Can Sitebulb crawl JavaScript websites?